StevenLiekens/BuildPackage/README.md

  > If a referenced project has a corresponding nuspec file that has the same name as the project, then that referenced project is added as a dependency.
 Otherwise, the referenced project is added as part of the package.

 ## Organize Package Contents
-You can add a build step that exectutes before building the package.
+You can add a build step that executes before building the package.
 This option was added to support convention based working directories. **This option breaks incremental building and cleaning**.

 MSBuild:
 ```xml